jtyr/ansible-yaml_inventory/README.md

 This Ansible dynamic inventory script is trying to address these issues by reading the inventory from YAML file.
-The YAML hierarchical format significantly simplifies the way how the groups are named and how the relationship between the groups are created.
-It also allows to insert hosts into multiple groups (e.g. groups with common configuration) without the need to define the hosts again which reduces the data redundancy in the inventory file.
+The YAML hierarchical format significantly simplifies the way how the groups are named and how relationships between the groups are created.

-The script also simplifies the use of Vault files by automatically creating relationship between the group (e.g. `mygroup`) and the secured content of that group (`mygroup.vault`).
-This convention makes sure that the Vault `group_vars` file is always loaded if it exists.

-For comparison, here is the standard inventory file allowing the features mentioned above:
+For comparison, here is the standard Ansible inventory file:

 ```
 [aws:children]